bookofproofs/bookofproofs.github.io/_sources/history/20th-century/davies-donald.md

 4. Introduced the concept of bandwidth, a measure of how much digital information can be transferred over a network.
 5. Authored a number of scientific and engineering papers which helped to shape and advance the fields of network engineering, computer science and telecommunications.

 Born 7 June 1924, Treorchy, Rhondda Valley, Wales.
-Died 28 May2000, Esher, Surrey, England.
+Died 28 May 2000, Esher, Surrey, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Davies_Donald/)